ELLIS PhD & Postdoc

 The ELLIS program offers an academic and an industry track.
 To find out more about how these differ and how to apply for an ELLIS PhD position, please see the official ELLIS website.

 ELIZA connects seven German ELLIS Units (Berlin, Darmstadt, Freiburg, Heidelberg, München, Saarbrücken, Tübingen) including their academic institutions and industry partners, and aims to become the leading German brand for research and research training in machine learning-driven AI.
 The network offers master’s and doctoral students supervision by renowned scientists, interdisciplinary research projects and a strong collaboration with industry.
-35 of the 48 initial academic ELIZA Fellows are ELLIS Fellows.
-Coordinated by ELLIS Fellow Stefan Roth, a professor of computer science at the Technical University of Darmstadt, ELIZA’s activities focus on areas such as: fundamentals of machine learning including related areas, e.g. computer vision, natural language processing and robot learning, machine learning systems, applications in autonomous systems, and transdisciplinary applications of machine learning in other scientific fields (from life sciences to physics).
+ELIZA’s activities focus on areas such as: fundamentals of machine learning including related areas, e.g. computer vision, natural language processing and robot learning, machine learning systems, applications in autonomous systems, and transdisciplinary applications of machine learning in other scientific fields (from life sciences to physics).

-Find out more about ELIZA and the participating institutions here.
+Find out more about ELIZA and the ELIZA Master’s Scholarship here.

 CMU Summer School (RISS)

-In the coming years, the ELLIS Unit Freiburg will deepen the partnership with the Robotics Institute of Carnegie Mellon University (CMU), one of the top universities for robotics research in the world.
-We are establishing an exchange program in which students from the 4th semester of bachelors in computer science will be eligible to participate.
-Our goal is to involve bachelor’s students in research at an early stage, where they will have the opportunity to work with leading experts for a period of three month in CMU.
+In the coming years, the ELLIS Unit Freiburg will deepen its partnership with the Robotics Institute of Carnegie Mellon University (CMU), one of the top universities for robotics research in the world.
+We are establishing an exchange program in which students from the 4th semester of Bachelor’s in computer science will be eligible to participate.
+Our goal is to involve bachelor’s students in research at an early stage, where they will have the opportunity to work with leading experts for a period of three months at CMU.